Scanner Cop: Production

-The film was the directorial debut of Pierre David, whom had produced the first three Scanners films as well as David Cronenberg's Videodrome.
+The film was the directorial debut of Pierre David, who had produced the first three Scanners films as well as David Cronenberg's Videodrome.

 Unlike the previous films, which were all shot in Canada, Scanner Cop was shot in the United States with an American cast.
-Filming took place in Los Angeles.
+Filming occurred in Los Angeles.

 Release

 The film was released on VHS and LaserDisc by Republic Pictures.
 A DVD has been released in Canada, along with the sequel Scanners: The Showdown (also known as Scanner Cop 2).

 The film along with Scanners: The Showdown was released on 4K Ultra HD and Blu-ray from Vinegar Syndrome in a double feature set on May 28, 2021.

 Reception

 Empire rated it 2/5 stars and described it as a "moderately enjoyable horror movie, that suffers for its cast and script".
 TV Guide rated it 2/4 stars and wrote that the film "works as a solid exploitation item", though it criticized the police procedural aspects.
+It noted that Glock should have been given more screen time.
 Glenn Kenny of Entertainment Weekly, in an article critiquing recent direct-to-video releases, rated it D+ and called the plot an excuse for "gruesome special effects".

 Writing for Bloody Disgusting, Daniel Baldwin praised the film for taking the Scanners series in a new direction, describing it as "a tightly-written and paced cop thriller".
-Moira gave the film two stars, found it not a dire as the other films in the franchise, and it was competently made but otherwise found it pedestrian.
+Moria gave the film two stars, found it not a dire as the other films in the franchise, and it was competently made but otherwise found it pedestrian.